sarath-mec/smks-docker-hdp/DLP.md

 #### Notes
 - The above Client library is useful for integrating into existing web applications or Custom Data Pipeline code.
 - In addition to the above Client Libraries, Google Cloud DLP Inspection jobs, can be run and scheduled from the Console discussed below.
 - Google DLP is integrated to other products like **Google Data Fusion** connectors.
-Refer the [qwiklabs tutorial](https://www.qwiklabs.com/focuses/12373?catalog_rank=%7B%22rank%22%3A1%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=8100528) for more info
+Refer the [Qwiklabs tutorial](https://www.qwiklabs.com/focuses/12373?catalog_rank=%7B%22rank%22%3A1%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=8100528) for more info
 #### Google Dataflow DLP Templates
 ​	Dataflow is a managed service for executing a wide variety of data processing patterns, based on Apache Beam Framework.
 For Continuous and Batch pipelines, Google Recommended way is to develop using **[Google DataFlow](https://cloud.google.com/dataflow)**.